Best-selling author Thomas Corley found some curious data in his 5-year study of wealthy people.

 What he discovered was that many of these daily habits actually increased brain mass and brain function.

-The good brain health habits came first and financial success eventually followed.
+Good brain health habits came first and financial success eventually followed.

 Specifically, I found four good daily health habits that improve brain function.